rcabot/lisp-CW1/README.md

 ; Written by rc566@bath.ac.uk
 ; Written for GNU CLISP 2.49 (2010-07-07) (http://clisp.cons.org/)
 ; 80 character line width enforced
+;
+; A set of tests was priorly produced when the representation was derived, ; which enabled test-driven development.
+These tests get output to the console ; and to the included .txt file.

 ;;;;;;;;;;;;;;;;;;
 ; REPRESENTATION ;